alionaBER/azure-ml-engineer-capstone/README.md

 ## Standout Suggestions

 Enabled application insights for the scoring endpoint permit extended performance monitoring of the model API.
 Acting on performance monitoring results can significantly contribute to user experience of the model consumers (e.g. in terms of latency).

+## Future work

+Independent of the modelling approach, deeper train data exploration and transformation has a potential to improve predictive performance and generate insights.
+Examples:

+* substitution of non-reliable data (0,0 for latitude/longitude or 0 for the construction year) by missing data

+* custom treatment of missing data (e.g. possibly some values are implied by other variables)

+* tackle unbalanced data (currently the largest class is represented by over a half of training examples and the smallest class just by 7%)

+* determine whether there are variables with (almost) identical information and possibly exclude such close duplicates

+It is worth spending more time to reconsider the target performance metric.
+A conversation with the *owners* of the problem at hand (prediction of waterpoint state) who are also future users of the model could sharpen the understanding of the relevant aspects of model performance.
+As AutoML has only a limited number of available metrics, a hyperparameter tuning approach could become preferable for this matter.

+The hyperparameter tuning approach has a wide range of possibilities to explore further, please refer to the [section above](#hyperparameter-tuning).